shahrukhlikhith/Negotiation_Chatbot/README.md

 ## Demo
-You can follow this example to test the negotiation process:
+You can follow this to test the negotiation process:

 1. **Start Negotiation:** Call the `/start` endpoint to initiate the negotiation and get the listed price of the product.